Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic: Act 2

-During the summer, Oliver tells his friends that, for his own safety as a "Mug Born," he will not be returning to the magic school for their final year.
-Wayne and Megan find it is very hard to get on without him.
+During the summer, Oliver tells his friends that, for his safety as a "Mug Born," he will not be returning to the magic school for their final year.
+Wayne and Megan find it very hard to get on without him.
 When Potter returns to fight the Dark Lord and the Puffs all rush to him.
-Mr. Voldy tells everyone to bring him Harry or that there will be consequences over the school's loud speaker.
+Mr. Voldy tells everyone to bring him Harry or that there will be consequences over the school's loudspeaker.
 Potter runs off and the Puffs debate what to do.
 They come to the consensus that they can't fix anything because they are "just Puffs" so decide to go home.
 Leanne steps up to tell the group that they still matter at the school; everyone agrees to fight with Potter.
 Oliver shows up to help his friends.
 Xavia also sneaks in, now prepared to kill Megan.
 She accidentally kills one of Voldy's fighters and immediately feels guilty for it.
-She accept that she is just a Puff and gives Megan her wand.
+She accepts that she is just a Puff and gives Megan her wand.
 Sally, J Finch, and Leanne are killed during the battle and the trio goes to help them.
 Voldy, thinking Wayne is Harry, kills him.
 Wayne awakens in a white train station with the headmaster, who died in the end of year six.
 Wayne realizes that he died in the battle and complains to the headmaster that his life was useless.
 The headmaster counters that Wayne was the hero in his own story.
 Wayne finally accepts his fate and the Narrator closes out the story, informing the audience that Harry killed Voldy and was once again hailed as the hero of the school.
 But before he lets the audience leave, he takes them to one final destination, nineteen years after the battle.

 A now grown up Megan walks through a train station where she meets with her husband, Oliver.
 They panic before they find their son wandering around.
 The boy is revealed to be the Narrator, now twelve years old and named Wayne.
 His parents tell him that while the school may be scary and dangerous, he is named after one of the bravest students ever, and they send him off on the train.
 Oliver asks Megan what house she thinks he'll be placed in and she tells him, "I have a pretty good idea."
 Wayne is seen in the sorting ceremony where a hat is placed on his head.
 After hearing what house he's been placed in, he looks out to the audience and smiles.